liuxuannan/MMFakeBench/README.md

 ```
 @article{liu2024mmfakebench,
   title={MMFakeBench: A Mixed-Source Multimodal Misinformation Detection Benchmark for LVLMs},
-  author={Liu, Xuannan and Li, Zekun and Li, Peipei and Xia, Shuhan and Cui, Xing and Huang, Linzhi and Huang, Huaibo and Deng, Weihong and He, Zhaofeng},
+  author={Liu, Xuannan and Li, Zekun and Li, Peipei and Huang, Huaibo and Xia, Shuhan and Cui, Xing and Huang, Linzhi and Deng, Weihong and He, Zhaofeng},
-  journal={arXiv preprint arXiv:2406.08772},
+  journal={ICLR},
-  year={2024}
+  year={2025}
 }
 ```